 - Use a Large Saucepan: When combining the milk and sugar, it’s crucial to use a large saucepan.
 As the mixture heats up, it tends to froth and expand significantly, increasing the risk of overflow.
 A larger saucepan prevents any messy accidents.

-- Don’t overdo it: Be careful not to overcook, and determine when to turn off the heat based on volume of liquid.
-We are aiming for the volume to reduce by 50%.
+- Don’t overdo it: Be careful not to overcook, and determine when to turn off the heat based on the volume of liquid.
+We are aiming to reduce the volume by 50%.
 It should still look runny when you turn off the heat and will thicken as it cools.
-If you continue to reduce the milk waiting for the consistency to thicken, you’ll find that by the time it cools it will be like a chewy toffee or thick caramel sauce.
+If you continue to reduce the milk, waiting for the consistency to thicken, you’ll find that it will be like a chewy toffee or thick caramel sauce by the time it cools.

 - Storage and Temperature Considerations: After preparing your vegan sweetened condensed milk, store it in a glass jar in the refrigerator.
 When refrigerated, the condensed milk will become extra firm.
-If you plan to use it in baked goods, remove it from the fridge and let it sit at room temperature for a couple of hours.
+If you use it in baked goods, remove it from the fridge and let it sit at room temperature for a few hours.
 This will make it easier to mix into your recipes.

 FAQs

 No, sweetened condensed milk and eggs have different properties in baking.
-Although sweetened condensed milk *can* help bind things together (as it is very sticky) it is not a like-for-like replacement for eggs.
-The major differences are that sweetened condensed milk is very sugary and does not contribute to leavening.
+Although sweetened condensed milk *can* help bind things together (as it is very sticky), it is not a like-for-like replacement for eggs.
+The major difference is that sweetened condensed milk is very sugary and does not contribute to leavening.
 A flax egg would be a better vegan substitute for an egg than sweetened condensed milk.

 Sweetened condensed milk is a versatile ingredient or topping.
-I love to add it to coffee, tea or drizzle it over waffles, pancakes or heat it up as a sundae sauce for icecream.
-Some popular recipes include fudge, dulce de leche, tres leches cake, key lime pie, rum balls, lemon slice and coconut macaroons.
+I love to add it to coffee or tea, drizzle it over waffles or pancakes, or heat it as a sundae sauce for ice cream.
+Some popular recipes include fudge, dulce de leche; tres leches cake, key lime pie, rum balls, lemon slices, and coconut macaroons.

 Storage Instructions

-Store your sweetened condensed in a clean, airtight glass jar in the fridge.
-The high sugar content acts as a natural preservative, so it should keep for 7-10 days, possibly more.
+Store your sweetened condensed in the fridge in a clean, airtight glass jar.
+The high sugar content is a natural preservative, so keep it for 7-10 days and possibly more.
 Note that the milk will firm up significantly in the fridge, so you may need to let it sit at room temperature to soften before mixing it into baking recipes.

 Recipes that use sweetened condensed milk